 - Serving a disabled elderly person: by doing their yard work, cleaning, or shopping for them.

-- Assisting at Children's Bible camp
+- Assisting at Children's Bible camp or Vacation Bible School.

 All students must complete a minimum of 25 hours of Christian Service each year they attend Bishop Kenny High School.
 Students who complete in excess of 100 hours receive special recognition at the annual award ceremony.
 Additionally, community civic organizations may offer scholarships based on a student’s service record.
 Christian Service hours are noted on the official transcript of Bishop Kenny High School.
 All service hours must be documented as volunteer and completed outside of class hours, unless it is a school sponsored event.
 The verification of service MUST be validated by an official representative of the organization where the service is performed.
-This is done through x2Vol.
+This is done through Mobile Serve.

 Each year, the time frame for performing Christian Service will be June 1 through the LAST DAY OF THE THIRD QUARTER.
 Students have until Monday after Labor Day to submit hours for approval toward their Christian service requirement.

 Hours earned during the fourth quarter will be applied to the current academic year.